Having A Destination Wedding? Here's What Goes In the Welcome Bag

 Check to see if the hotel or the local chamber of commerce publishes a brochure, or include the latest issue of a local magazine with listings.

-Anticipate little things your guests will appreciate having at the destination: sunscreen and a pair of flip-flops or a visor at the beach; a sweet-smelling bug repellent in the country; a subway card or bus tokens in the city.
+Anticipate little things your guests will appreciate having at the destination: sunscreen and a pair of flip-flops at the beach; a sweet-smelling bug repellent in the country; a subway card in the city.
 And no matter where you are, disposable cameras and bottled water are always welcome.